lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 - $ touch vimrc
 - $ git init .

-Go back to home and [symlink](https://wiki.debian.org/SymLink) the vimrc file.
-This way we use it normally while still getting all the advantages of versioning with Git.
+[Symlink](https://wiki.debian.org/SymLink) the vimrc file.
+This way we can (ab)use it while still getting all the advantages of versioning with Git.

+- $ cd ~
 - $ ln -s ~/.vim/vimrc ~/.vimrc

 Next step is theming and changing the layout: